 There is not much there other than the breathtaking views on different days in the week.
 There is a restaurant with limited hours and a small gift shop, but otherwise, it is a spectacular lookout point for the views below.

 Nelson’s Dockyard has been named a UNESCO World Heritage Site.
 It is also the only working Georgian naval dockyard in the world.
 Grab a bite to eat in one of the small pubs within the historic buildings and inns or walk around and take in the restored 18th-century architecture.

 If you are a fan of big boats and yachts, then this location will not disappoint.
 Of course, you can view this historic site with a land visit by car or bus or you can see it on one of your boat excursions around the island.

 This natural attraction is a scary rock bridge with waves crashing below and around it.
 No tour guide that I’ve met in my two trips to Antigua will let you walk across the bridge (and I don’t know why you would want to), but you can get in and view the bridge from the land.
 The view from the circumnavigation tour is far less dramatic.

 If you are staying on the island at the Verandah Resort and Spa, this attraction is a short 20-minute walk from your hotel suite.

 Shopping in St. John’s, Antigua

-Of course, if excursions and historical attractions are not your thing, you can head into downtown St. John’s and enjoy some shopping in the many shops that line the main street.
-These shops get super busy when cruise ships dock especially if multiple ships are docking on the same day.
+Of course, if excursions and historical attractions are not your things, you can head into downtown St. John’s and enjoy some shopping in the many shops that line the main street.
+These shops get super busy when cruise ships dock, especially if multiple ships are docking on the same day.

 Travel assistance provided by the Ministry of Tourism of Antigua Barbuda however, the opinions expressed in this post are my own.